 What’s a street legal dirt bike called?

 A street legal dirt bike is simply called a dual sport bike.
-It doubles as a street bike and a dirt bike because it’s plated for on road riding, but has knobby tires for off-road riding.
+It doubles as a street bike and a dirt bike because it’s plated and legal for riding on the road/street, but has knobby tires and long-travel suspension for off-road riding.

 Is a 450cc dirt bike street legal?